tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Definition: The set of bdqffdq:DataQualityNeeds for a bdqffdq:UseCase.
 - SubClass Of: NeedConcept
 - Comments: Composition of bdqffdq:DataQualityNeeds into a bdqffdq:UseCase.

 ********************

+#### QualityAssurance

+- Name: bdqffdq:QualityAssurance
+- Preferred Label: Quality Assurance
+- Definition: The operation of filtering a bdqffdq:MultiRecord bdqffdq:DataResource for a specified bdqffdq:Use Case to retain only the data subset where every associated bdqffdq:MultiRecord bdqffdq:Measure that evaluates as COMPLETE/NOT_COMPLETE has a Response.result of COMPLETE, signifying that all contained records are fit for use for the specified bdqffdq:UseCase.
+- SubClass Of: FundamentalConcept
+- Comments: The output of a Quality Assurance operation is a set of records (a MultiRecord).
+The records contained in a data set filtered for Quality Assurance will comply with the fitness criteria for the given Use Case.

+********************

+#### QualityControl

+- Name: bdqffdq:QualityControl
+- Preferred Label: Quality Control
+- Definition: The operation on a bdqffdq:DataQualityReport for a specified bdqffdq:UseCase that yields the filtered subset Responses in that report required to diagnose, prioritize, and remediate detected data quality defects for that Use Case.
+- SubClass Of: FundamentalConcept
+- Comments: The output of a Quality Control operation is a set of assertions about a data set (a MultiRecord) under test.

+********************